amorygalili/augment-agent-vscode/docs/PLANS.md

 - [] Integrate with augment-swebench-agent
 - [] Add an icon to open up a view in the sidebar
 - [] View should contain an area for having a conversation between the user and the LLM/agent
 - [] In the future there will be two types of conversation, chat and agent.
-For now this view should just implement chat support.
+For now this view should just implement agent support.
 - [] LLMs often give back markdown so the chat view should have markdown support
 - [] Settings for providing an API key for OpenAI and Anthropic models